SignalWidget/signal-widget/readme.md

 # Signal Widget Client Customization Library for Web Developers

+[Signal Widget](https://www.signal-widget.com) makes it easy to publish announcements on your website.

 [Signal Widget](https://www.signal-widget.com/use-cases) already ships with a few classical themes like Bootstrap, Material and Foundation.